 Strawberry Picking at Parlee Farms

 At Parlee Farms in Tyngsboro, MA (near Boston), our first crop of the season is strawberries.
 Farmer Mark has been involved in growing strawberries since he was 12 years old, so he has quite a lot of experience!
-We have two strawberry seasons for covering over six acres.
+We have two strawberry seasons for covering over five acres.
 The traditional New England varieties are known as “June Bearers”.
 These are available for pick-your-own and fresh picked in our farmstand.
 We have five varieties available for picking from mid-June until mid-July.
 From mid-August until late September, we offer two varieties of late season strawberries that are some of the juiciest strawberries you will ever taste.
 The late summer strawberries are available as fresh picked in the farmstand only (sorry, no pick your own).
 So now you can enjoy fresh picked strawberries from Parlee Farms for most of the summer!